Praise the word to Saint John (Maksimovich)

 All the ministers of the altar are called to this, although not everyone understands and feels this.
 So in the sea, many swim, but dive to the depth and get from the bottom of the treasure unit.
 John dived into the depths and extracted from there real treasures.

 It can be safely called an all-Orthodox bishop.
 His heart was alive not only with the troubles and problems of the Russian emigre community and not only with thoughts about the fate of the abandoned homeland, but also with anxiety about Orthodoxy as such.
-In his quest for a deep unity of Christians in prayer and faith, Archbishop John dug and cleaned the wells, covered with sand of historical oblivion.
-This is the memory of those saints who shone in the West before the Great Schism of the XI century.
-St. Dunstan, St. Columba, Ansgar of Bremen, Patrick of Ireland and many other ancient saints of the West are representatives of the true universal Orthodoxy, the oblivion of which greatly impoverishes our sense of ecclesiasticality.
+In his quest for the deep unity of Christians in prayer and faith, Archbishop John dug and cleaned the wells, covered with sand of historical oblivion.
+It is a memory of those saints who shone in the West before the Great Schism of the XI century.
+St. Dunstan, St. Columba, Ansgar Bremen, Patrick of Ireland and many other ancient saints of the West are representatives of the true universal Orthodoxy, the oblivion of which greatly impoverishes our sense of churchliness.
 Vladika John sought and republished their lives, found prayers addressed to them, visited the places of their labors and sufferings, acquired particles of relics and other relics.
 This work needs to be continued, and its fruits will be amazing.
 But it's always harder to start.
 To begin is to dare.
-To begin is to overcome the inertia of centuries and to disperse the sweet haze of local isolation.
+To begin is to overcome the inertia of the centuries and to disperse the sweet haze of local isolation.
 This requires an apostolic spirit and prayerful inalienability from the Head of the Church - Christ.

 The first love of the future ascetic was the lives of the saints.
 He read them all his life and knew as well as if he lived in their society.
 In addition, since the monastic tonsure he did not part with the Bible.
-For a careful reading of the Holy Scripture, the saint could always be found when he was in the cell.
+For careful reading of the Holy Scripture, the saint could always be found when he was in the cell.
 He tried to read or listen to the whole range of daily services.
 Wherever it was - in an airplane or in a car - at three o'clock in the afternoon always opened the Road Hour and read 9 hour.
-About him you can say that in posthumous memories and praise, many spoke of Father John of Kronstadt: he lived in the Church.
+About him you can say that in posthumous memories and praise, many talked about Father John of Kronstadt: he lived in the Church.
 That is, he did not go to church, did not work in the Church, did not live at the expense of the Church, did not respect the Church from afar.
-He was eager to live the Church every second and did not separate from it.
+He was eager to live the Church every second and became not separated from it.

 According to the ethnos, he is Ukrainian, he is an exile and a citizen of the world, in spirit he was a Russian Orthodox saint, and also an ascetic monk and even a holy fool, combining in his small life almost all the best that is connected with the concept of Orthodoxy.
 This very wealth of Orthodoxy in general and Russian Orthodoxy in particular, Bishop John, at the behest of God, revealed in the face of the Western world.